 The principal purposes of this offering are to increase our capitalization and financial flexibility, create a public market for our common stock and thereby enable access to the public equity markets for us and our stockholders.
-We expect to use the net proceeds from this offering to expand our commercial operations to grow and support the installed base of our products among our customers in the United States and internationally; to fund our research and development efforts to advance our platform of technologies and for working capital and other general corporate purposes.
+We currently expect to use the net proceeds from this offering, together with our existing cash, for working capital and general corporate purposes, including: (1) approximately \$25.0 million to expand our commercial operations to grow and support the installed base of our instruments among life sciences research customers in the United States and internationally; and (2) approximately \$20.0 million to fund our research and development efforts to expand the applications of our current instruments and to create enhanced products with our platform of technologies.
 We may also use a portion of the net proceeds for acquisitions of, or strategic investments in, complementary businesses, products, services, or technologies.
 However, we do not have any agreements or commitments to enter into any material acquisitions or investments at this time.
 Pending the use of the proceeds from this offering as described above, we intend to invest the net proceeds from the offering that are not used as described above in investment-grade, interest-bearing instruments such as money market accounts, certificates of deposit, commercial paper and guaranteed obligations of the U.S. government.